nubank/emidje/README.md

 ### Formatting tabular facts

-Move point to the begining of a `tabular` fact and press `C-c C-j f` and it will be formatted as a centered table.
+Move point to the begining of a `tabular` fact and press `C-c C-j f` and it will be formatted as a right aligned table.

 ### Customizing